azutoolkit/cql/docs/coreconcepts/crud-operations/updating-records.md

 # Updating Records

-The `Cql::Update` class in the CQL (Crystal Query Language) module is designed to represent and execute SQL `UPDATE` statements in a clean and structured manner.
+The `CQL::Update` class in the CQL (Crystal Query Language) module is designed to represent and execute SQL `UPDATE` statements in a clean and structured manner.
 This guide will walk you through using the class to update records in a database, providing real-world examples and detailed explanations for each method.

 ---